teoboonkeat/teoboonkeat.github.io/_posts/2014-3-3-Hello-World.md

 Here, I will document what I did to write unit test for a change request in a RecyclerView adapter.

+To keep things simple, we have a recycler view that have some title or text.
+The change request is to insert new content every three items in the recyler view - probably advertisement.
+To keep things simple we will not focus on the content of the item-to-insert.
+It will just be another text view.

 To build a RecyclerView adapter.
 Insert special view contents within your adapter.